cassioneri/eaf/README.md

 [cmake](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170)
-tools installed and, optionally, [clang](https://learn.microsoft.com/en-us/cpp/build/clang-support-msbuild?view=msvc-170) tools if you wish to build with this compiler.
-Simply open the top level folder and select one of the available configurations: _msvc.release_, _msvc.debug_, _clang.release_ or _clang.debug_.
+tools installed and, optionally, [clang](https://learn.microsoft.com/en-us/cpp/build/clang-support-msbuild?view=msvc-170) tools if you wish to build with `clang-cl`.
+Simply open the top level folder and select one of the available presets.

 # Executables

-They are created in the `build/bin` directory and the instructions below assumes this is the current working directory.
+They are created in the `build/<preset-name>/bin` directory and the instructions below assumes this is the current working directory.

 | Name                 | Description                                                |